Njunu-sk/POODR/chp2/doc.md

 - Applications that are easy to change consist of classes that are easy to reuse.
 Reusable classes are pluggable units of well-defined behavior that have few entanglements.
 - An application that is easy to change is like a box of building blocks; you can select just the pieces you need and assemble them in unanticipated ways.

+### How do we determine if a class has a single resposibility
+- Asking questions, Let the class respond to it's methods.
+- Describe a class in one sentence if it uses 'and' its likely to have more than one responsibility / 'or' has more than one responsibility and they are not related.
+- Classes that have a single resposbility are said to be `highly cohesive`

+`SRP` requires a class to be highly cohesive.

+### Enforcing single responsibility everywhere
+- Extract Extra Responsibilities from methods
+- Isolate extra Responsibilities in Classes